Nazareth offers multiple ways to gain the global dexterity that's essential in many careers and in understanding our world today.

 "One of the things about Naz that I think sets our campus apart from other schools is our three language houses!
 They are the center of our three largest language clubs (French Club, Spanish Club, and Italian Club), and they each sponsor lots of weekly events and opportunities for Naz students to immerse themselves in foreign cultures."

 Conner Burry '17, music therapy major.
-Read his full blog.
+Read his full blog post.